moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/account.md

 ### Viewing Existing Stake {: #viewing-existing-stake }

-Prior to undelegating, it is helpful to first see how much you have staked, as you'll need to provide this figure in a later step.
+Before undelegating, it is helpful first to see how much you have staked, as you'll need to provide this figure later.
 To do so, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://fraa-dancebox-rpc.a.dancebox.tanssi.network#/chainstate){target=\_blank}, click on the **Developer** tab, select **Chain State** from the dropdown, and take the following steps:

 1. Select the **pooledStaking** module
 2. Select the **pools** query
 3. Enter your block producer account
 4. Ensure that the **include option** slider is toggled on
-5. In the **option** field, you can select **CandidateTotalStake** to see the amount that you have staked in Plank.
+5. In the **option** field, you can select **CandidateTotalStake** to see the amount you have staked in Plank.
 Alternatively, you can select **AutoCompoundingShares** or **ManualRewardShares** depending on the staking configuration used when setting up your block producer node
 6. Click the **+** button next to the extrinsic field

 ![Check existing stake on Polkadot.js Apps](/images/node-operators/block-producers/offboarding/offboarding/offboarding-1.webp)

-The corresponding candidate total stake (in Planck) or the number of shares will be displayed.
-Make a note of this amount as you'll need it in the next section.
+The corresponding candidate's total stake (in Planck) or the number of shares will be displayed.
+Note this amount, as you'll need it in the next section.

 ### Submit Undelegation Request {: #submit-undelegation-request }